 Columbia College will accept the test scores and placement results from other California Community Colleges providing the test results are no more than three (3) years old.
-Additionally, students may use math or English courses completed with a grade of "C" or better from other accredited colleges if the course/courses were completed within the past five (50 years and Advanced Placement scores of 3 or better to determine course placement.
+Additionally, students may use math or English courses completed with a grade of "C" or better from other accredited colleges if the course/courses were completed within the past five (5) years and Advanced Placement scores of 3 or better to determine course placement.
 All of these documents must be official and must be in the Admissions & Records Office at least 10 days prior to registration.
+Other multiple measures may be used (i.e., high school math grades).
+Please see a counselor for more information.

 The testing simply helps students in choosing appropriate courses, and can also be used to satisfy certain course prerequisites.
-For more information, contact a counselor or the Dean of Student Services.
+For more information, contact a counselor or the Associate Dean of Student Equity & Success.